brightwellt/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 The find_cars function in the "Lesson functions" section of the notebook contains the code for searching images.
 I adapted this function from the lesson code to take in a collection of searches to perform.
 I also looked at making use of the multiprocessing library, and HOGDescriptors as per a couple of forum tips.
+With more time I would look at tuning the SVC's C parameter, or doing some negative mining.

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: